 }

 Because of the misplaced semi-colon, the code block following the if will always be executed.
 In this case, it is extremely likely that the programmer did not intend to put the semi-colon there.

+Unary ‘+’ on a variable is a no-op, and is possibly a mistype of ‘++’.
+A unary ‘-‘ on a variable will switch its sign, unless applied to a variable of an unsigned type, in which case WHAT??.

+Document with comments any use of ‘+’ or ‘-‘ applied as a unary since (as opposed to the binary ‘+’ or ‘-‘.

+Unary minus on unsigned type (MISRA 5-3-2)

+Size of a pointer

 6.25.2 Guidance to language users